 The Company routinely introduces new products for consumers and customers under its brands.
 The new products are derived from plant protein, chicken, pork, turkey and beef, and include fresh and frozen meat offerings, ready-to-heat refrigerated entrees, family-size deli offerings, ethnic offerings, lunch kits and fresh protein snacks.

-Other Intellectual Property of the Company includes domain names, packaging designs, patents and product formulations and specifications.
+Other Intellectual Property of the Company includes domain names, packaging designs, as well as trade secrets, confidential information and know-how, including product formulations and specifications.

 Employees and Labour Relations